xma7med/UserOrderAPI-CleanArchitecture-with-xUnitTests/README.md

 # User and Order Management Task – ASP.NET Core 8 (Clean Architecture)

+-----> To be changed Audit service implementation to Infrastructure Layer

 This project is a lightweight sample demonstrating how to implement a clean, modular, and testable backend service using **ASP.NET Core 8**, **EF Core**, and **Clean Architecture** principles.

 The system supports: